Amylin Analogs (Symlin)

 SymlinPen 60 is used for doses of up to 60 mcg.
 This is more commonly used for people with type 1 diabetes.
 SymlinPen120 is used for doses of up to 120 mcg.
 This is more commonly used for people with T2D.3

-Side effects can vary but usually go away within a few weeks.
+Side effects can vary depending on the specific amylin analog you are taking.
+They usually go away within a few weeks.
 Slowly increasing the dose can help reduce the risk of side effects.
 The most common side effects of amylin analogs include:1,3

 - Reduced appetite

 Symlin has a boxed warning, the strictest warning from the US Food and Drug Administration (FDA).
 It has this warning because using it increases the risk of severe hypoglycemia (very low blood sugar).
 This risk is highest in people with type 1 diabetes.
 If a serious reaction occurs, it usually happens within 3 hours after a Symlin injection.1

 These are not all the possible side effects of amylin analogs.
 Talk to your doctor about what to expect when taking amylin analogs.
 You should also call your doctor if you have any changes that concern you when taking amylin analogs.